ugxd/docker/README.md

-# docker
+ik what is docker but idk how docker works so i made this repo to try it out, and see how docker works rlly

-testing if docker actually works
+2025 @ugxd